Regina Riot fall to Saskatoon Valkyries 20-17 | Globalnews.ca

 But their provincial rivals were not going to roll over.

-Saskatoon’s Samantha Matheson ran one in for a touchdown on an almost identical play.
+Saskatoon’s Samantha Matheson ran for a touchdown on an almost identical play.

 READ MORE: Regina Riot blank Saskatoon Valkyries 16-0